ibm-cloud-docs/watson-assistant/web-chat-security-encrypt.md

 By using the public key that is provided by IBM, you can add an additional level of encryption to hide sensitive data you send from the web chat.
 {: shortdesc}

+To use this method for encrypting data, you must first enable the web chat security feature.
+For more information, see [Enabling web chat security](/docs/watson-assistant?topic=watson-assistant-web-chat-security-enable).
+{: note}

 Use this method to send sensitive information in messages that come from your website, such as information about a customer's loyalty level, a user ID, or security tokens to use in webhooks that you call from your actions.
 Information that is passed to your assistant in this way is stored in a private context variable.
 (Private variables cannot be seen by customers and are never sent back to the web chat.)

 For example, you might start a business process for a VIP customer that is different from the process you start for less important customers.
 You do not want non-VIPs to know that they are categorized as such, but you must pass this information to your action so it can change the flow of the conversation.
 To do this, you can pass the customer MVP status as an encrypted variable.
 This private context variable is available for use by the action, but not by anything else.